-Fresh off a series of exciting and successful seasons, and championships, in European basketball, Coach Brad Greenberg returns to Israel for the 2017-2018 as the Head Coach of Maccabi Ashdod with the goal of taking the club back to the playoffs of the Israeli Winner League after a six-year draught.
-Yalla Ashdod!
+Fresh off a series of exciting and successful seasons, and championships, in European basketball, Coach Brad Greenberg returns to Israel for the 2018-2019 season as the Head Coach of Maccabi Ashdod - Yalla Ashdod!

 Before heading back to Israel, Coach Brad Greenberg spent a historic summer as Head Coach of Kosovo's National Team.
 For the first time in history, the Kosovo Basketball Federation competed in the FIBA World Cup Pre-Qualifications and advanced to the 2019 FIBA World Cup Qualifiers - taking the young nation one step closer to major international competition in the sport.